Oxygen Deficiency and Vision Impairment: What Happens to Our Body and Brain During Air Travel

 A frivolous comedy or even a cartoon suddenly makes us cry, which for sure would not have happened to us on earth.

 Physicist and TV presenter Brian Cox, as well as musician Ed Sheeran, admitted that this happens to them from time to time.

-In a recent poll by London-based Atwick Airport, 15% of men and 6% of women said that watching a movie while in flight might actually move them more than at other times.
+In a recent survey conducted by London Gatwick Airport, 15% of men and 6% of women said that watching a movie during a flight can really move them more than ever.

 One well-known airline has even begun to warn its passengers that watching movies on board can affect their emotional state.

 Of course, there are many reasons why we are in a fragile mental state on board an airplane: separation from loved ones, anxiety over travel, homesickness.

 However, there is also evidence that the physical conditions of flight affect the human psyche.